GameWatch21/faucet-bot/README.md

 ## FORK
 Feel free to fork my project, you can modified all of the code and take my credits :v, but i will appreciate if you give my credits somewhere else

+### PACKAGE
+This is the Package that use to make the bot working perfectly
+- Discord.js
+- Quick.DB
+- dotenv
+- Express
+- http
+- fs